College High-Impact Research Program

 Submission Deadline: March 14, 2019.
 Email one electronic copy to your chair, and one to CPMSfirstname.lastname@example.org.

 Exceptional CHIRP proposals will also be considered well before the deadline.
 Before writing a CHIRP proposal, you are welcome to discuss your proposal idea with Associate Dean Gus Hart.

 Use of Funds: Student wages (but not faculty salary), supplies, travel, equipment.

 1–2 page: Executive summary written to a general scientific audience.
 This summary should overview the project and its potential impact, and estimate the likelihood of success.
 Most CHIRP proposals should be viewed as a springboard to external funding or royalties.
 Explain in detail how this will happen.
-Indicate if you are planning to submit a MEG or Tech Transfer proposal on the same or a related topic.
+Indicate if you are planning to submit a parallel Fast Grant or Tech Transfer proposal on the same or a related topic.
 Parallel submission is fine, but the likelihood of full funding from two internal sources for the same project is very small.

 1 page: Detailed budget and budget justification.
 Explain why you cannot pay for your proposed project with existing funding.
 The budget should be in the $10,000–$40,000 range.

 ≤ 5 pages: Project description